Wood End, Coventry: Accessibility

+Riots/violence

-On 12 May 1992, a wave of rioting which persisted for several days began in Wood End.
-Gangs of youths hurled petrol bombs at riot police after a crackdown on local youths using scrambler bikes.
+On 12 May 1992, rioting which lasted days began in Wood End.
+Young people threw petrol bombs at riot police after a crackdown on local youths using scrambler bikes.
 Passing vehicles were stoned, and nearby Wyken Infants School was badly damaged in an arson attack.
 The following night, 16 people were arrested after police were targeted with bricks and petrol bombs in a disturbance outside 'The Live & Let Live' public house.
 The rioting then spread to the Willenhall district in the south-east of the city.
-The third night of disturbances in Wood End saw rioters rip metal shutters from the frontage of a newsagents.
-On the fourth night, the rioters turned their attention to firefighters, who found themselves being stoned by a gangs of youths, while further disturbances in the Willenhall district saw police being targeted by missiles thrown from upstairs windows and balconies of flats.
+The third night of disturbances in Wood End saw people pull metal shutters from the frontage of a newsagents.
+On the fourth night, firefighters were stoned and police in Willenhall district had objects thrown from upstairs windows and balconies of flats.
 The rioting ceased on 17 May.
 Newly-elected local Labour MP Bob Ainsworth condemned the violence, but was keen to highlight that it was almost inevitable due to the lack of opportunities available in the area, particularly unemployment which stood at around 25% locally, as well as family breakdown, poverty and child neglect.
-Witnesses even reported seeing middle-aged men cheering on the mostly teenage rioters as they rampaged and attacked the police.
-Other residents blamed the local police for their "harassment" of local youths, and defended the estate's reputation by praising its supposedly strong sense of community.
+People reported seeing middle-aged men cheering on the mostly teenager as they struggled with police.
+Community members blamed the local police for their harassment of local youths, and defended the estate's reputation by praising its strong sense of community.

 On 18 June 2009, around 30 people set fire to rubbish and debris around Ashorne Close and then threw missiles at police and firefighters.